nowaalex/af-utils/packages/check-hot/README.md

 >   outcome, and static findings never become performance verdicts by
 >   themselves.
 > - **Configuration owners:** each child package's `package.json` and colocated
->   documentation own its public surface and checks.
+>   documentation own its interface and checks.
 > - **Targeted check:** `pnpm nx run-many -t test --projects=@af-utils/check-hot,@af-utils/check-hot-test-runners`.

 The `check-hot` project aims to find optimization weaknesses in JS/TS code on